BlockListed/artix-i3-dotfiles-simple/README.md

 rofi
 ```
 ## Yay install command
-`yay -S i3 polybar picom-ibhagen i3lock-fancy-git feh rofi`
+`yay -S i3-gaps polybar picom-ibhagen i3lock-fancy-git feh rofi`

 # Guide
 Simply move the **.config** folder into your users **home**.
 Then move your preferred background to ~/Pictures/wallpaper.jpeg.
-Also for best results install the paper GTK theme and use rofi-select-theme.
+Also for best results install the paper GTK theme and use